Utah Criminal Record Expungement

 Whether you were convicted or not, having a criminal record can negatively affect your life in a significant way.
 Having a record can impact your ability to obtain employment, housing, and admission to schools.
 People often fear and discriminate against individuals with any kind of criminal record, and having a publicly available criminal record may seem like a punishment that never ends.
 Utah, however, provides for expungement that if granted would allow you to live your life unencumbered from the shadow of something that happened in your past.

 Douglas D. Terry & Associates know people deserve a second chance.
-Our Utah expungement attorneys are skilled advocates, experienced in going through the process to obtain expungement orders.
+Our Utah expungement lawyers are skilled advocates, experienced in going through the process to obtain expungement orders.
 If you want a fresh start, we are here to discuss your case and treat you with the dignity and attention you deserve.

 Expunging records of arrest, investigation, detention, and conviction in a criminal case may be sealed so that they are not available to the public through government agencies.
 Convictions include guilty pleas, a plea of nolo contendere — or no contest, or a finding of guilt.